Verify: Did DACA spur child border crossings, violent gangs?

 The timeline doesn't add up

-DACA requires and for applicants to have been living in the United States continuously since 2007.
+DACA requires applicants to have been living in the United States continuously since 2007.

 In June 2014, The Washington Post cited a leaked Border Patrol memo that said migrants crossed into the U.S. to take advantage of a U.S. law that grants a “free pass.”